Elizabeth Gilmer: Political career

 received the support of the Labour Party councillors.
 Dropped from the Citizens' Association ticket in 1953, she accepted the request of a public deputation to stand for re-election as an independent, but lost her seat on the council.

 She stood twice for Parliament unsuccessfully in both the and general elections in the electorate as an independent candidate, but declined to accept nomination for any political party, though in the latter she received tacit support from the National Party.
+Her campaign in 1935 was noted for large public audiences and large media attention, drawing a connection to the political career of her father Richard Seddon, the 15th Premier of New Zealand.

 Honours

 For her contributions during the First and Second World Wars, Gilmer was awarded, firstly, the OBE (1946), and then the DBE (1951).
 She was the first New Zealand woman to be awarded a knighthood.
 Gilmer was awarded the Greek Red Cross medal in 1937, and the Coronation Medal in 1953.

 Family

 On 3 July 1907, at St Paul's Church, Thorndon, Wellington, she married Knox Gilmer (1879–1921); they had two daughters.
 They lived at Te Marua, Upper Hutt.